surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 ## Definition

 A common set of statements or operations can be defined globally as a function and it can be retrieved and used in any project.
-One global function shall be referred from another global function, But it should not be repeated in endlessly.
+One global function shall be referred from another global function, But it should not be repeated in limitless.

 **Getting Started :**